czhangy/UCLA-CS-Electives/Sci-Tech/LING-120B/notes.md

 - Subjects
   - Cases where the embedded clause is smaller
-    - Ex) Fred saw John drunk
+    - Ex) "Fred saw John drunk"
     - Some of them have a "that"-`TP` counterpart
       - Ex) Peter heard Mary leave => Peter heard that Mary left
       - These sentences and their counterparts seem to have different semantic requirements